broerman/tr064adm/README.md

 # Variables

-Environment variables for auth can be set in source files.
+Environment variables for authorization can/must be set in source files.

   - /usr/local/etc/tr064vars
   - $HOME/.tr064vars